 And that's not the only security aspect that needs to be reviewed.
 The company needs to invest heavily in tools that protect its data and equipment, but also create policies and procedures to prevent risks and intrusions.

-More than that, it must develop consistent employee orientation and awareness initiatives. as we saw recently in cyber attacks, innocent clicking on a seemingly normal link can trigger a mass infection, causing a lot of damage.
+More than that, it must develop consistent employee training and awareness initiatives.
+As we have recently seen in cyberattacks , an innocent click on a seemingly normal link can trigger a mass infection, causing a range of damage.

 4. USE THE CLOUD

-There is no way to talk about IT growth without addressing the use of cloud computing.
-It is an excellent choice, as you can find a wide range of computing services and pay as you go, just like household utility bills.
+It's impossible to talk about IT growth without addressing the use of cloud computing .
+It's an excellent option, since it's possible to find a wide range of computing services and pay according to usage, just like with household utility bills.

-The service is so advantageous that it should reach the mark of 44 billion dollars in the year 2017, which represents a growth of more than 18%.
-These are companies looking for cloud IT infrastructure products: servers, storage, databases, software, analytics, networks and other utilities.
+The service is so advantageous that it is expected to reach $44 billion in 2017, representing growth of over 18% .
+These are companies seeking IT infrastructure products in the cloud: servers, storage, databases, software, analytics, networks, and other utilities.

 5. CONSIDER PRODUCTIVITY IMPACTS

 Unfortunately, in many companies, IT is seen as a cost.
-In most organizations, it is not the core business.
-Therefore, many managers find it difficult to see the impacts of the sector on revenue.
+In most organizations, it is not the core business .
+Therefore, many managers have difficulty seeing the impact of the sector on revenue.

 However, as we have already said, in addition to providing tools that enable the work of other sectors and generate cost reductions, it also has another impact on productivity: the moral factor.